Akashijk/Prompt-Tool/README.md

     *   **Template:** Select a template file.
 The content will appear in the editor.
     *   **Generate:** Click "Generate Next Preview" to see a prompt with wildcards filled in.
     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
 If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
+    *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI automatically refine the grammar and flow of the generated prompt in the preview pane.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**